Vaeshkar/create-ai-chat-context/README.md

 | **code-style.md**          | Coding standards and guidelines   |
 | **README.md**              | Overview of the knowledge base    |

-**Simple, focused, and effective.** No complex formats or token optimization needed.
+**Simple, focused, and effective.** No complex formats or setup needed.

+---

 ## 🎯 32 Comprehensive Templates